Aryalexa/42-b2bRoot/Subject.md

 Create a VM with the following requirements.
 - Virtualization software: VirtualBox (or UTM)
-- SO: last stable version of *Debian*
+- OS: last stable version of *Debian*
-- Partitions: at least 2 *encrypted partitions* created with LVM
+- Partitions: at least 2 *encrypted partitions* created with LVM  (see bonus.1, for bonus partitions configuration)
 - Main service: The *SSH* service.
 It should run only on port `4242`.
 For security reasons, it should not be possible to connect via SSH as root.
-- Configure you SO with the *firewall* UFW, leaving only port `4242` open.
+- Configure your OS with the *firewall* UFW, leaving only port `4242` open.
 (The FW should be active when executing the VM)
 - `hostname` of your VM: `{42login}42`.
 - Use a strong *password policy*
 	- passwords expire after 30 days